 Redd Barna (Save the Children Norway) released a video earlier this week as part of their #BirthofInvoice campaign.
 The video spoof shows the pilot of a new “birth meter” which is being installed in Harstad Hospital in Norway.
 The film includes a project manager for a project called “Cost control in maternity care.” which has been designed to streamline the work of midwives.
+In real life also, you can seek help for project management.
 The meter efficiently records all the requirements of a birth such as nitrous oxide, epidurals and consent.
 At the end of the process the baby is then tagged with a barcode so that the costs can be quickly calculated and a bill provided for the new parents.

 The midwives in the video did not know anything about the film, whereas the instructor and the woman in the bed are actors.
 Lisa Brodshaug, Campaign Advisor at Save the Children said “We contacted the management of the hospital to ask permission to film the spoof.
 The midwives were told to attend a training for a new tool to help them in their daily work.
 Their reactions appear when they realize this birth meter is designed to print an invoice in the end, for the mother to carry with the baby out of the hospital.
 We chose to use a hidden camera to capture their natural reactions when exposed to the birth meter.
 We assumed that the midwives’ instinct would be activated, and we were right.
 They told us afterwards that they were furious during the session and most of all wanted to slap the instructor across his face.
 Interesting then, to see how controlled they are when communicating their objections.”